elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

  ### Identify Datasets

- Log into IBM Weather Operations Center, navigate to Geospatial Analytics and use Data Explorer to search for relevant datasets.
+ Log into IBM Weather Operations Center (weatheroperationscenter.ibm.com), navigate to Geospatial Analytics using left-nav menu and use Data Explorer to search for relevant datasets.

  ### Areas of Interest